stablecaps/ice-cat-wrangler/README.md

 logs: When uploading images, the client stores details of the uploads as a list of dicts in json format.
 This can be used to keep track of jobs via `batch_id`, and get PK & SK to query DynamoDB using the `result` subcommand.
 The entire log can be used as input into the `bulkresults` subcommand.

+debug logs: Debug logs from serverless are collected if the `--debug` arg is passed to the client.
+These are written to the logs folder.

 ```json
 [
     {